wizand0/flask_bot/README.md

 # TODO App

 ### This is an Introduction to flask.
-This repo contains a simple web app (TODO) and log for sensors based on arduino uno using flask to get started in flask.
+This repo contains a simple web app (TODO) and log for sensors based
-### and also it is a backend for telegrambot for some functions (under constraction)
+### on arduino uno using flask to get started in flask.
+### Шn case of emergency, sends a message to a telegram bot

 ## 📝 Table of Contents